coohom/cloud-docs/src/dsl.md

 ## Introduction to DSL of MINERVAS

-The DSL (Domain-Specific Language) of MINERVAS is kind of inernal DSL, it is based on Python programming languages.
+The DSL (Domain-Specific Language) of MINERVAS is kind of internal DSL, it is based on Python programming languages.

 Each DSL file submitted to MINERVAS system is a Python file ended with `.py`.